Key Breed Facts

 Their feet are compact with dogs having slightly arched toes and nice firm pads.
 Tails are moderately long which dogs hold straight again adding to the well-balanced look of these terriers.
 Their tails are thicker at the base but taper towards the tip and are set quite high which dogs carry high when they are excited or alert, but lower when they are at rest or relaxed.

 When it comes to their coat, the Parson Terrier can either have a rough or smooth coat, but both are naturally coarse to the touch and lie close to a dog's body.
 They have a denser and closer undercoat which provides a lot of protection against the elements.
-The accepted breed colours are as follows:
+The accepted breed colours for Kennel Club registration are as follows:

-Their hunting instincts remain very sharp and as such if a Parson is allowed to roam around a back garden, the fencing has to be ultra-secure because if they find any weaknesses, these terriers would soon get out to go off exploring.
+Their hunting instincts remain very sharp and as such if a Parson can roam around a back garden, the fencing must be ultra-secure because if they find any weaknesses, these terriers would soon get out to go off exploring.
 They are also excellent diggers which means a Parson is more than capable of digging their way out of a garden or enclosure if the mood takes them.
 Parsons are also known to be barkers, more especially if they are left alone for long periods of time.

 They are a very good choice for first time owners because they love to please which paired to the fact these terriers are so intelligent, means they are easy to train, loving nothing more than the one-to-one contact they get during a training session.
 With this said, they are not the best choice for people who lead more sedentary lives because a Parson is quite demanding on the exercise front.

-Parson Terriers are known to be intelligent little dogs, but like many other terrier breeds, they can have a bit of stubborn streak in them.
-As such, their socialisation and training has to start early with dogs being introduced to new situations, people, animals and other pets as soon as they have been fully vaccinated.
-Their training has to be consistent and always fair because these little terriers respond well to being taught new things with a firm yet gentle hand.
-They do not answer well to any sort of harsh correction or heavy handed training.
-With this said, owners need to pay particular attention to the recall command because Parson Terriers are known to turn a deaf ear if they pick up a more interesting scent when they are allowed to run off their leads.
+Their training and education must be consistent and always fair because these little terriers respond well to being taught new things with a firm yet gentle hand.
+They do not answer well to any sort of harsh correction or heavy-handed training.
+With this said, owners need to pay attention to the recall command because Parson Terriers are known to turn a deaf ear if they pick up a more interesting scent when they can run off their leads.

 Parson Terriers are known to be good around children especially if they have grown up together.
 However, any interaction between children and a dog should always be supervised by an adult to make sure playtime does not get too boisterous which could end up with a child getting hurt or scared, albeit by accident.

-Care has to be taken when a Parson comes into contact with any other small animals and pets because of their high prey drive.
-Even when they have been well socialised from a young age, the terrier in a Parson tends to get the better of them when they come into contact with small pets and other animals.
-They can be a little dominant around other dogs and in particular when they meet any other terriers so care has to be taken when out on a walk in a public place.
+Care must be taken when a Parson meets any other small animals and pets because of their high prey drive.
+Even when they have been well socialised from a young age, the terrier in a Parson tends to get the better of them when they meet small pets and other animals.
+They can be a little dominant around other dog and more especially when they meet any other terriers so care must be taken when out on a walk in a public place.

 For further advice please read our article on Keeping Children Safe around Dogs.